SirMeowingtons5/CIL_Interpreter/README.md

 # CIL Interpreter
 CIL Interpreter is a simple Kotlin app that can interpret basic CIL commands

+## How to start
+- Download project
+- Create ildasm directory in project root folder
+- Place ILDASM executable in ildasm folder
+- Run project
+- Input file to exe
+- ???
+- Profit!

 ## Known bugs:
 - Closing curve bracket ("}") symbol in ldstr argument may cause exception